isl-org/Open3D/docs/tutorial/Advanced/pointcloud_outlier_removal.rst

 .. image:: ../../_static/Advanced/pointcloud_outlier_removal/uniform_down_sample.png
     :width: 400px

-Select down sample
+Select by index
 =====================================

-The helper function uses ``select_down_sample`` that takes binary mask to output only the selected points.
+The helper function uses ``select_by_index`` that takes binary mask to output only the selected points.
 The selected points and the non-selected points are visualized.

 .. literalinclude:: ../../../examples/Python/Advanced/pointcloud_outlier_removal.py